Virginia Tech® home

 Head shot of Besnik Pula

-Besnik Pula, Deputy Director, Political Science
+Besnik Pula, Associate Jean Monnet Chair, Political Science

 Besnik Pula is Associate Professor in the Department of Political Science.
 His research lies is in the areas of international and comparative political economy, the study post-communist transformations, and social theory.
 He is the author of Globalization Under and After Socialism: The Evolution of Transnational Capital in Central and Eastern Europe (Stanford University Press, 2018) and his research has appeared in numerous journals including East European Politics, New Political Economy, Political Power and Social Theory, Comparative Studies in History and Society, Theory and Society, Journal for the Theory of Social Behavior, and as various book chapters.
 Dr. Pula has been a recipient of fellowships and grants from the National Science Foundation, Fulbright-Hays program, International Research and Exchanges Board, American Council for Learned Societies, National Council for Eurasian and East European Research, and the International Institute at the University of Michigan and his work has been awarded by the American Sociological Association.